sourcegraph/about/docs/server/config/site.md

 ## `useJaeger` (boolean)

 Use local Jaeger instance for tracing.
-Data Center only.
+Kubernetes cluster deployments only.

 After enabling Jaeger and updating your Kubernetes cluster, `kubectl get pods` should display pods prefixed with `jaeger-cassandra`,